algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 # 6. User Interface

 The user interface will be divided into 3 main parts, the top bar, the cards bar and the map.
-The top bar will be used to display the player's mana, the wave number, the player's castle health points and the player's score.
+The top bar will be used to display the player's ink, the wave number, the player's castle health points and the player's score.
 The cards bar will be used to display the player's cards, and the map will be used to display the player's towers and enemies.
 # 7. Minimum System Requirements

 We don't have any specific system requirements, but our game is light and should run on any recent enough computer.